Barber Schools & Colleges

 A barbering school can also provide you with practice opportunities in realistic salon settings.
 That way, you can get a step closer to experiencing the gratitude of a client whose world feels brighter thanks to your craftsmanship.

 Start exploring the possibilities right now by checking out the barber schools below.
 Or enter your zip code in our search tool to produce a list of programs offered near you.

 Barber School Program & Career Information

 Barbers are making a comeback as more people opt for classic cuts and close shaves.
-And with a growing interest in undercut designs, more women are turning to the professional services offered by barbers.
-Furthermore, barbershops tend to offer unique customer experiences that are very different from those of salons.
+Barbershops tend to offer unique customer experiences that are very different from those of salons.

 Many barbershops are social hubs where customers can pop in for a coffee, engage in lively conversation, and even get a shoeshine.
-Most shops are equipped with comfortable spaces that have oversized couches, TVs, current magazines and newspapers, coffee makers, and fridges.
+Most shops are equipped with comfortable spaces with oversized couches, TVs, current magazines and newspapers, coffee makers, and fridges.

-A lot of shops are also careful to keep a nostalgic atmosphere, which can include porcelain chairs, hot towel machines, ceiling fans, and cherrywood detailing.
-The retro style is often important to male customers who take their sons to the barbershop as a rite of passage—something they fondly remember doing as kids with their own dads and grandfathers.
+Some shops have kept a nostalgic atmosphere, including porcelain chairs, hot towel machines, ceiling fans, and cherrywood detailing.
+The retro style is often appealing to male customers who take their sons to the barbershop as a rite of passage.

-So as you consider attending barber school, you may be wondering what to expect as far as program content, licensing requirements, and job outlook is concerned.
-These details and more are covered below in an effort to help answer your questions.
+As you consider attending barber school, you may be wondering what to expect as far as program content, licensing requirements, and job outlook is concerned.
+These details and more are covered below to help answer your questions.

 Program Details and Length